mdolab/pyoptsparse/doc/optimizers/pynsga2.rst

 optimization, while enforcing constraints using a tournament selection-based strategy

-.. warning:: Currently, the Python wrapper currently does catch exceptions.
+.. warning:: Currently, the Python wrapper does not catch exceptions.
 If there is **any** error in the user-supplied function, you will get a seg-fault and no idea where it happened.
-Please make sure the objective is without errors before trying to nsga2.
+Please make sure the objective is without errors before trying to use nsga2.

 API
 ---